1. A Man Called Ove

 We don't spoil it here.
 The book reveals it gradually across the second half.
 Trigger warnings include child abuse, neglect, and burns/fire.
 The revelation recontextualizes everything that came before it.

 That's the whole novel.
-Honeyman has said the title is intentionally ironic from page one — Eleanor's phrase is a defense mechanism, not a statement of fact.
+Honeyman has said the title is intentionally ironic from page one, Eleanor's phrase is a defense mechanism, not a statement of fact.
 The gap between what she says and what's true is what the book is about.

-No sequel — Honeyman has said Eleanor's story is complete.
+No sequel, Honeyman has said Eleanor's story is complete.
 A film adaptation was announced with Reese Witherspoon producing and reportedly starring.
 As of 2025 the production timeline is unconfirmed.

 Want personalised picks?
 Connect your Goodreads to filter out books you've already read and get recommendations tuned to your taste.

-We'll sync your shelves — Read, Want to Read, and Currently Reading — to filter what you've already read and personalize your recommendations.
+Browse the Booky Library →90books syncs your shelves, Read, Want to Read, and Currently Reading, to filter what you've already read and personalize your recommendations.